badtuple/remits/README.md

 ## Contributing

 Want to contribute to Remits?
-Feel free to reach out over email or in a github issue and we can find a good place to get started!
+Feel free to jump into [our chat](https://discord.gg/gSVR24K) or open a github issue.
+We'll be happy to help find a good place to get started!
 Remits is still young, so there's alot of low hanging fruit and definitional work to do.